zaksabeast/PokemonRNGGuides/guides/Brilland Diamond annd Shining Pearl/BK - How to use Shiny's site.md

 This guide will help to discover the Chatot website, how to input every information given by CaptureSight in order to setup your RNG Abuse in Brillant Diamond and Shining Pearl.

 Requirement :
-- Having CaptureSight (or any other method once supported) set up and ready to be used
+- Having CaptureSight or Luas for Ryujinx / Yuzu set up and ready to be used
 - https://chatot.pokemonrng.com/#/bdsp Chatot site
 - Brillant Diamond / Shining Pearl with the last version.